Day 1 — Ushuaia, Argentina

 Time over these two days will be spent preparing for the exciting days ahead, with numerous educational and informative lectures from your Expedition Team.
 You’ll learn about everything from safety procedures to the history of whaling in Antarctica.

-Day 5 — The Antarctic Peninsula and South Shetland Islands
+Days 5 and 6 — The Antarctic Peninsula and South Shetland Islands

 With the Drake Passage left in our wake, we make a final approach to Antarctica.
 Get your cameras ready, as the continent’s coastline will make its first appearance, signaling the start of your adventure in the realm of the Antarctic.
 You’ll see plentiful icebergs floating by and be fixated on the surface of the ocean as curious whales spout and breach before your eyes.